raickmiranda/raickmiranda/README.md

       These are the usage activities of my GitHub.
 While they demonstrate how I have been using the platform and the languages in which I perform my programs, these data do not fully reflect my skills or commitment to these projects.
-There are several things that influence the way I code,
-      including: time availability, college commitments, agile methodology type , among others.
 I plan to release a portfolio very soon that will professionally showcase my skills and the way I work with different technologies, so please do not interpret these data literally, as there is much to be detailed behind the scenes.